Ariel Corporation

 Dear Friends,

-It’s always so much fun to kick off our season with the free Children’s Concert at Ariel-Foundation Park!
-Plan on attending this high-spirited event for people of all ages on Sunday afternoon, September 29th at 3:00 p.m.
-The Gund associates from Kenyon College will enhance the musical experience by providing art activities for the Symphony’s youngest patrons.
-Following the concert, we invite you to join us for home-made cookies and fresh apple cider.
+Please invite young and old to attend the free Children’s Concert at Ariel-Foundation Park, on Sunday afternoon, September 28, at 3:00 p.m.
+The Gund associates from Kenyon College will enhance the musical experience by providing art activities for the symphony’s youngest patrons.
+Following the concert, we invite you to join us for homemade cookies and fresh apple cider.
+Under the roof of the Schnormeier Event Center, the concert may be enjoyed no matter the weather!

 Thank you for your unwavering support that has enabled people of all ages to discover the beauty and power of classical music.